Canon G1 X Mark II vs M6 Mark II

-Both the G1X Mark II and the M6 Mark II are recent models that are part of the current product line-up.
-The G1X Mark II replaced the earlier Canon G1 X, while the M6 Mark II followed on from the Canon M6.
+The M6 Mark II is a recent model that features in the current product line-up of Canon.
+In contrast, the G1X Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G1X Mark II was succeeded by the Canon G1 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon G1 X Mark II or the Canon M6 Mark II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.